EU's Rehn signals Spain might get more time to cut deficit

+* Says it completes establishment of educational investment unit in Chongqing city

-BRUSSELS Spain has made an effort to cut its structural budget gap and the country's economic growth turned out weaker than expected, EU Economic and Monetary Affairs Commissioner Olli Rehn said, signaling Madrid might get more time to cut its budget gap.
+BRUSSELS Feb 22 Spain has made an effort to cut its structural budget gap and the country's economic growth turned out weaker than expected, EU Economic and Monetary Affairs Commissioner Olli Rehn said, signalling Madrid might get more time to cut its budget gap.

 "In the case of Spain, we have to take into account both... the structural fiscal effort undertaken by the government, as well as whether there has been an unexpected growth shortfall," Rehn told a news conference.